 A defendant charged with a moving traffic violation under the state law may be eligible to take a driving safety course or motorcycle operator training course in order to have a citation dismissed and not appear on the permanent driving record.
 If a citation is dismissed under this provision, it will not appear as a conviction on the driving record and according to state law, should not affect insurance premiums.

-In order to take a driving safety course, a defendant must first have permission of the court to do so.
+In order to take a driving safety course, a defendant must first have permission from the court to do so.
 To determine eligibility, a driving safety course must not have been taken 12 months prior to the date of the citation.
-It is the defendant's responsibility to determine if he is eligible to take a course.
+It is the defendant’s responsibility to determine if he is eligible to take a course.
 If eligibility is determined, one must:

 - Enter a plea of no contest or guilty

 - Pay applicable state court costs and administrative fees of $144.00 or $169.00 if the violation is in a school zone

 - Present valid insurance with the defendant’s name on the policy